Camilla Parker-Bowles Spotted Wearing Jewelry Princess Diana Made Famous

 The emerald necklace (and now brooch) is said to be a royal family heirloom, and so despite being given to Princess Diana as a gift, it was expected to be returned to the collection upon her death.
 It’s part of “The Firm’s” collection, meaning it was probably gifted to Princess Diana on loan and returned to the family collection later.

-Both Kate Middleton and Meghan Markle have been spotted wearing pieces from the collection as well as those left to the Duke of Cambridge and the Dule of Sussex.
+Both Kate Middleton and Meghan Markle have been spotted wearing pieces from the collection, as well as those left to the Duke of Cambridge and the Duke of Sussex.

 Camilla has redesigned Princess Diana’s diamond and emerald necklace https://t.co/vXz07E8R5H pic.twitter.com/d9Sa2hdAe5